modernweb-dev/web/docs/guides/web-development/javascript.md

 ### Class Mixins

 JS class mixins let us share behaviours using class syntax.
-At it's heart, class mixins are just function composition.
+At it's heart, class mixins are function composition.
 JS classes are functions, and class mixins are higher order functions on classes.

 You define a class mixin like you would any other function.